 Gilenya is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS) in adults.
 Gilenya can decrease the number of MS flare-ups (relapses).
 Gilenya does not cure MS, but it can help slow down the physical problems that MS causes.

-It is not known if Gilenya is safe and effective in children under age 18.
+It is not known if Gilenya is safe and effective in children under 18 years of age.

 Who should not take Gilenya?

 - have had a heart attack, unstable angina, stroke or warning stroke or certain types of heart failure in the last 6 months